Versión en español

-The document structure
+Tutorial: An HTML document structure

 The !DOCTYPE declaration

-The main container: html element
+The main container: html tag

 </html>